RefTr: Recurrent Refinement of Confluent Trajectories for 3D Vascular Tree Centerlines: Experiments and Results

-For fair comparison with Trexplorer and Trexplorer Super~\cite{naeem2025trexplorer, naeem2024trexplorer}, we computed the updated evaluation metrics on the test results provided by the authors.
-For Vesselformer~\cite{prabhakar2024vesselformer}, the best result was obtained for hyperparameters published by the authors with 80 object tokens and 12 million training iterations.
+Experiments were conducted on a single node with four NVIDIA A100 GPUs using mixed precision.
+RefTr was trained for 1.9 million iterations with $S=8$ refinement steps, trajectory length $L=10$, and $n=20$ predicted branches.
+To ensure fair comparison with Trexplorer and Trexplorer Super~\cite{naeem2025trexplorer,naeem2024trexplorer}, we used the same dataset and train–test split, adopting the authors’ reported hyperparameters (26 tokens per bifurcation node, maximum 196 tokens) and trained for 2 million iterations.
+For Vesselformer~\cite{prabhakar2024vesselformer}, we report the best performance obtained using the published hyperparameters, with 80 object tokens and 12 million training iterations.